polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 30. Close all open windows.

-    > **Note**: In general, in order to ensure that the new Azure Stack Marketplace item is functional, you also need to satisfy all of the prerequisites for its deployment, such as OS images referenced by a VM template, are in place.
+    > **Note**: In general, in order to ensure that the new Azure Stack Hub Marketplace item is functional, you also need to satisfy all of the prerequisites for its deployment, such as OS images referenced by a VM template, are in place.

 ## Exercise 2: Implement multi-tenancy

 Duration: 30 minutes

-In this exercise, you will implement Azure Stack multi-tenancy.
+In this exercise, you will implement Azure Stack Hub multi-tenancy.

 ### Task 1: Create and configure a new Azure Active Directory tenant

-1. From the AzS-Host1 Azure VM, start a web browser, navigate to the Azure portal at <https://portal.azure.com>, and sign in by using an account with the Global Admin privileges to the Azure AD tenant associated with the Azure Stack environment.
+1. From the AzS-Host1 Azure VM, start a web browser, navigate to the Azure portal at <https://portal.azure.com>, and sign in by using an account with the Global Admin privileges to the Azure AD tenant associated with the Azure Stack Hub environment.

 2. In the Azure portal, select **+ Create a resource**.